zacharyr0th/website/public/articles/web-3.md

 The world has evolved and will continue to do so, but the implications will be staggering once Web 3’s innovations are adopted into the mainstream.
 This adoption may take a while due to governmental bodies, regulatory restrictions, and financial incumbents wanting to remain in control.
 Still, fortunately for the world, Web 3 is not just around the corner.
 It’s already here.

-Similar Posts
-Web 2: The Crisis
-Zachary
-Zachary
-14 January 2022
-51 min
-Web 2: The Crisis
-This article wraps up the 3 part series breaking down the state and function of the internet over time.
-While the previous articles focused on the cultural movements behind the internet, this one is more oriented towards some of the innovations that will likely define the future of the internet.

-Solflare
-Copyright © 2024 Solflare
-Still have questions?
-Want to just say hello?